Manuscript Wish List

 -

-Heart-wrenching contemporary or magic realistic YA with striking and accessible prose that explores love, grief, addiction, and other life-altering events
+YA: Heart-wrenching contemporary or magic realistic YA with striking and accessible prose that explores love, grief, addiction, and other life-altering events

 -